 - Business meetings in Finland can often include an informal discussion while taking a sauna.

-All figures based on OEC/IMF 2016 calculations and projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections unless otherwise stated.